 The questionnaire is very straightforward and takes less than 5 minutes to fill.
 You also need to have valid travel insurance that covers Covid-19, which is a good idea anyway.

 There are no quarantine or travel restrictions in the Maldives, and the visa on arrival services have restarted.
 Travelers entering the Maldives as tourists must have a hotel reservation confirmation for the entire stay in a registered tourist facility and will undergo a medical screening.
-A completed “Health Declaration Card” and an “Immigration Arrival Card” must be presented upon arrival.
+A completed “Traveler Declaration” form must be filled 24 hours before departure.
 Travelers will also be subject to medical screening.

 With these minor inconveniences aside, you now have the opportunity to benefit from all the hotel and villa discounts that are going on at the moment.
 Some 4 or 5-star villas in the Maldives are now half off!